johnnytemp/vscode-quick-replace-in-selection/README.md

 # Quick Replace In Selection README

-Quick Replace In Selection let you search and replace all occurrences by a regular expression (regex), within the current selection or the whole document.
+Quick Replace In Selection let you search and replace all occurrences by a regular expression (regex) (or literal string[#3](#footnote3)), within the current selection or the whole document.

 It also support *predefined rules* to be used, and those rules allow *multiple replacements* in order at a time.